SGDInstitute/apollo/content/collections/pages/mblgtacc/covid-19.md

         content:
           -
             type: text
-            text: 'Finally, it is highly recommended that attendees receive a COVID-19 test before and five days after attending the conference to help keep yourselves and others safe.
-You can find tests locally in Madison, WI through the '
+            text: 'Finally, '
           -
+            type: text
+            marks:
+              -
+                type: bold
+            text: 'it is highly recommended that attendees receive a COVID-19 test before and five days after attending the conference'
+          -
+            type: text
+            text: ' to help keep yourselves and others safe.
+You can find tests locally in Madison, WI through the ' -
             type: text
             marks: